markdwags/Razor/help/docs/index.md

 ## UO:R Community Edition

-When I started this project back in early 2018, nearly all the feedback, ideas, discussion and testing has came from the UO:Renaissance community where the rules there only allow for the use of Razor and so that name was used to not only distingush between other versions of Razor that are available but give credit to a community that provided so much support.
+When I started this project back in early 2018, nearly all the [feedback, ideas, discussion](http://www.uorforum.com/threads/improving-razor-razor-development.33134/) and [testing](http://www.uorforum.com/threads/razor-1-5-bug-issue-release-tracking.33405/) has came from the [UO:Renaissance](http://www.uorenaissance.com) community where the rules there only allow for the use of Razor and so that name was used to not only distinguish between other versions of Razor that are available but give credit to a community that provided so much support early on.

-Since then, this version of Razor was updated to support the ClassicUO client and feedback has come from all different corners of the freeshard UO community, from large to small shards.
-Thanks to all the players on all the different shards who have worked towards creating a great version of Razor.
+Since then, this version of Razor was updated to support the ClassicUO client with feedback and contributions coming from  all different corners of the freeshard UO community -- from large to small shards.

+Thank you to all the folks across the whole community who have contributed in some way towards creating this version of Razor.
+If you'd like contribute, see the [CONTRIBUTING](https://github.com/markdwags/Razor/blob/master/CONTRIBUTING.md) file for more information.

-TL;DR: If you want to use this version of Razor, regardless of the Ultima Online server you play on, this version should work.
+**TL;DR:** If you want to use this version of Razor, regardless of the Ultima Online server you play on, this version should work.
 This version isn't tied to any specific shard.
 These updates to Razor are for all the Ultima Online Community to use and benefit from.
 Play UO on the shard that gives you the most enjoyment.

 For me, that shard is [UO:Renaissance](http://www.uorenaissance.com).

-## Help
+# Help

 If you're unable to find a solution using the information here or you'd like to submit a feature request or bug report, use the following resources.